Code-the-Dream-School/python-200/lessons/08_cloud_intro/08_cloud_intro.md

 Platform-agnostic oveview of the what-and-why of cloud computing.
 This is a big shift for the students, so we want to motivate why they should care about the cloud when they can just run code on their laptop. :smile: For the assignment, we'll have lots of questions about cloud concepts that are less hands-on than the other weeks of Python 100/200.

 Topics include (not limited to):
-- What are the main services (compute, storage, etc),
+- What are the main services
+  - compute, storage, databases, networking, security and identity management, (maybe others?)
 - Who are the big providers in this space
-  - And some of the integrated services like snowflake, databricks and what do they do
+  - Mention the integrated services like snowflake, databricks and what do they do
 -  When you would use cloud vs on prem servers vs local workstations
 -  Other topics I'm sure I'm forgetting.